- Premium Legal Services without the Boston premium

 - Legal Work Hours for Minors.
 Massachusetts law controls how early and how late minors may work and how many hours they may work, based on their age.
 For example 14- and 15-year olds can only work between 7 a.m. and 7 p.m. during the school year for a maximum of 18 hours per week during the school year (which is further restricted to only 3 hours on a school day, 8 hours per day on a weekend and no more than 6 days a week).
 14- and 15-year olds can only work and between 7 a.m. and 9 p.m. during the summer (July 1 through labor day), for a maximum of 8 hours a day, 40 hours a week but not more than 6 days.

 Employers tend to violate the hours requirements, supervision requirements and permitting requirements for young workers most frequently.
-If you are an employer that hires workers under the age of 18 make sure that you are knowledgeable as to all of the restrictions involving child workers, and the paperwork required for child employees.
-The employment lawyers at Baker, Braverman & Barbadoro, P.C. are available to meet with you and to review your employment practices. – Susan M. Molinari.
+If you are an employer that hires workers under the age of 18 make sure that you are knowledgeable as to all of the child labor laws in Massachusetts, including but not limited to restrictions involving child workers and the paperwork required for workers under the age of 18.
+The employment lawyers at Baker, Braverman & Barbadoro, P.C. are available to meet with you and to review your employment practices. –Susan M. Molinari.